Corporate Equality Index: Why the Criteria Change

 - focus purely on the current and future policies and practices the employer controls (e.g.: no public sector employers)

-- measure parity: require businesses to provide equal benefits to LGBT employees and their families rather than penalizing businesses thatif they do not offer certain benefits to any employees
+- measure parity: require businesses to provide equal benefits to LGBTQ employees and their families rather than penalizing businesses thatif they do not offer certain benefits to any employees

 - Transparent, objective and comparable